Questions? Call0808 196 1942orMessage us

 Factors influencing fertility

-Although contraception won’t affect your fertility, other things can.
-Knowing these factors can help you decide whether to stop birth control and try for a baby sooner rather than later, and when to speak to someone about your fertility.
+While contraception doesn’t affect fertility in the long term, other factors can.
+Understanding these factors can help you decide when to stop using birth control and begin trying for a baby, as well as when it might be time to speak to a fertility specialist.

 Age, health and lifestyle